Torah Portion: Genesis 12:1 through 17:27

 And God said to Abraham, “As for Sarai your wife, you shall not call her name Sarai, but Sarah shall be her name.
 I will bless her, and moreover, I will give you a son by her.
 I will bless her, and she shall become nations; kings of peoples shall come from her.”
 (Gen 17:15-16)

 God gave new names to the couple He had handpicked to evangelize the world.
-By adding the Hebrew letter “hey“, which means “behold!”, as if to see something wonderful and astounding, the “exalted father” [Abram] would become the “father of a multitude” [Abraham] and the “princess” [Sarai] was transformed to a “noblewoman” [Sarah].
+By adding the Hebrew letter “hey“, which means “behold!”, as if to see something wonderful and astounding, the “exalted father” [Abram] would become the “father of a multitude” [Abraham] and Sarai, “my princess” [Sarai] was transformed to “princess” [Sarah].
 The writer of the Book of Hebrews points out that Sarah conceived because of her faith.

 “By faith Sarah herself received power to conceive, even when she was past the age, since she considered him faithful who had promised.”
 (Heb.
 11:11)

 The sound of the letter hey is a soft “heh”, like the sound of breath being expelled.
 Hence, we can say that God breathed on them and they were “born again.”
 Remember, He had told Abraham to “walk before me and be tawmeem [blameless].”
-One can only do that in the power of the Holy Spirit.
+As well well know, one can only do that in the power of the Holy Spirit.

 And God said to Abraham,